I’m unashamed to be a John Grisham fanatic.

 In the opening pages of Sycamore Row, Jake walks around the Clanton square, passing The Ford County Times, where Willie once served as owner, and the law office of Mack Stafford, whose story of taking his clients’ money and fleeing to Belize is told in the short story collection, Ford County.

 But a universe can be more than one location and there are other locales besides Clanton that Grisham has explored more than once.
 Four of his books take place in Florida; four others are set in Memphis.
 New Orleans, Arkansas, and Chicago have all played a role twice or more, while Washington D.C. has served as a setting, in some capacity, at least eight times.

 Thus, it’s conceivable that Michael Brock (The Street Lawyer) and Clay Carter (The King of Torts) could team up on the board of a D.C. nonprofit or serve as professors for the law students from The Rooster Bar.
 Similarly, Chicago could serve host to a legal contest between the ham-and-egg team of Finley & Figg (The Litigators) and the big-money firm Kravitz & Bane (The Chamber).

 Early on, Grisham carried over his FBI director, F. Denton Voyles, in a few books; later, he would repeat this tactic with the director of the CIA in the form of Teddy Maynard.
 In addition to this, Grisham has started to revisit other characters more in recent years.
 Bruce Cable was the supporting star of Camino Island but took center stage in its disappointing sequel, Camino Winds.
-His next book, The Judge’s List will mark the return of Lacy Stoltz, the protagonist from the plodding, simplistic The Whistler.
+His terrific 2021 work, The Judge’s List, marked the return of Lacy Stoltz, who redeemed herself after the plodding, simplistic The Whistler.

 There are other minor crossovers.
 In The Rainmaker, there is reference to a black-owned furniture company called Ruffin’s and a major character in The Last Juror is Calia Ruffin, matriarch of the Ruffin clan.